aarondwi/together/README.md

 To use this library, see the [engine](https://github.com/aarondwi/together/blob/main/engine/engine_test.go), [cluster](https://github.com/aarondwi/together/blob/main/cluster/cluster_test.go), and [combiner](https://github.com/aarondwi/together/blob/main/combiner/combiner_test.go) test files directly for the most up-to-date example.
 For how to write typical business logic as batch, please see [here](https://github.com/aarondwi/batch-logic-example)

-## Recommendations

-1. Start with simpler pattern, such as those with key-value access only.
-This typically constitute large number of requests, and very simple to batch (akin to `SELECT * FROM a_table_name WHERE some_field IN (...)`, or redis pipelines, memcache's multi_get).
-2. Reduce allocations, as this is another source of non-useful work.
-See [here](https://github.com/aarondwi/notes/blob/main/WebAppsAlloc.md)
-3. Prefer pessimistic rather than optimistic concurrency control, so you can control how complex your logic should be without rollbacking everything.

 ## Notes

 1. This is **NOT** a batch processor like [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `This library does combining/deduplicating/scatter-gather multiple request into (preferably) single request to backend, like how Facebook manages its [memcache's flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf) or Quora with their [asynq](https://github.com/quora/asynq).